sidonieB/Workflows/2_target_capture_data_analysis.md

 The [HybPiper HPC wiki](https://github.com/mossmatters/HybPiper/wiki/HPC) has information on running on a cluster, ask your informatician.
 If you are running HybPiper on lots of samples/genes and you have a decent size cluster available, it seems to make more sense to parallelise it as an array job over as many cpus as you have samples.
 This has worked well for us.

-**See the example_scripts folder for an example of how to run this on a cluster using slurm.** You may want to refine this even more so that temporary files are written in a temporary location which will make the process more efficient and less space and memory consuming.
+**See the [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md) for an example of how to run this on a cluster using slurm.** You may want to refine this even more so that temporary files are written in a temporary location which will make the process more efficient and less space and memory consuming.
+See the  [slurm cheat sheet](https://github.com/sidonieB/Workflows/blob/main/Slurm_cheat_sheet.md).

 The --cpu option (which takes a number of cpus to use) is useful if you don’t want to gobble all your resources: you should set it to less than the full number of cores your machine has, and ideally leave some cores for other users.